By Chet Yarbrough

 Abraham Maslow’s self-actualization.

 The mind gets trapped in Plato’s cave and only sees shadows of reality.
 Reality is obscured by what the human mind tells them.
 The mind’s interpretation of life’s events distorts reality.
-A child remembers a father’s or mother’s rebuke as an eternal judgement when reality may have been to protect a child from harm.
+A child remembers a father’s or mother’s rebuke as an eternal judgement when the reality may have been to protect a child from harm.
 The shadow is created and remains with the child for the rest of his/her life.

 PLATO’S CAVE (Hawkins argues that everything that happens in one’s life is because of the mind’s interpretation of the world.)